MicrosoftDocs/msftdynamicsgpdocs/dynamics-gp/financials/receivables-management-part5-utilities-routines.md

 #### To remove journal history

-1. Back up your company’s accounting data.
-See the System Administrator’s Guide (Help \>\> Contents \>\> select System Administration) for more information about making backups.
+1. Back up your company's accounting data.
+See the System Administrator's Guide (Help \>\> Contents \>\> select System Administration) for more information about making backups.

 2. Open the Remove Receivables Journal History window.
 (Sales \>\> Utilities
     \>\> Remove Journal History)

-A message appears that reads, “Removing this information might affect your historical aged trial balance.
-Do you want to continue?”
+A message appears that reads, "Removing this information might affect your historical aged trial balance.
+Do you want to continue?"
 Choose Yes.

 1. To limit the historical records to be removed, select a type of range and enter a range restriction.